About Us

 Education for Sustainable Development (ESD) is a local developmental and humanitarian organization established in 2007 GC with a focus on ensuring a better future for kids, the youth, and women through direct investments and enhancement of quality education, ensuring gender equality and empowering youth and women, upholding community health, and supporting early childhood development.
 The organization was re-registered by the Federal Charities and Societies Agency in accordance with the 2009 CSO proclamation No.621/2009 and re-registered under the Civil Society Agency Proclamation 1113/2019 with a registration number 0259.

 ESD has board of directors and management team.
 The board of directors is composed of five members it meets bi-annually to follow up project performances and take corrective measures when necessary.
 The management team led by the executive director and they are responsible for the day-to-day operational activities of the organization.
-ESD is currently running fourteen projects in Amhara, Oromia, Sidama, South Ethiopia, and Central Ethiopia regional states focusing on six thematic areas; Early Child development, Girls and women empowerment, Education development, Youth Skills development and Job creation, Environment protection and Renewable energy Emergency response and Resilience
+ESD is currently running fourteen projects in Amhara, Oromia, Sidama, South Ethiopia, and Central Ethiopia regional states focusing on six thematic areas; Early Childhood development, Women and Girls empowerment, Quality Education development, Youth Skills Development and Job Creation, Environment Protection and Renewable Energy, and Humanitarian Response and Recovery.

 ESD has 73 staff (41 female).
 It generates its funding from donors based in Switzerland, USA, Netherlands and Ethiopia which cover about 85-90% of the total finance and the rest 10-15% financial sources is covered through community contribution mainly in kind and labour.